amaklo/cup-coffee/README.md

-# ☕ CUP COFFEE — Ethiopian Coffee Exporter Website
+# ☕ COFFEE CUP — Ethiopian Coffee Exporter Website

-**CUP COFFEE** is a modern, luxurious, and culturally authentic web experience representing Ethiopia’s finest coffee exporter.
+**COFFEE CUP** is a modern, luxurious, and culturally authentic web experience representing Ethiopia’s finest coffee exporter.
 The website blends premium design aesthetics with Ethiopian warmth — telling the story of coffee from the highlands to the world.

 ---